xurcs/memgo/README.md

 # Memgo - Memory Cleaner in GO

+# [KNOWN BUG]: It is not clearing the whole system available RAM at this moment- will look into this soon.

 A simple, but effective CLI-only memory cleaner for `Windows`, `Linux` and `macOS` (Darwin).
 It monitors the physical memory (RAM) usage and can clean the RAM based on configurable thresholds and intervals.
 Manual cleaning is also supported.

 ## Requirements: